Fifth disease: Parvovirus B19

 Fifth disease is caused by a virus known as Parvovirus B19.
 This virus was officially discovered in 1975 by Yvonne Cossart and research group.
 They accidentally discovered the virus while analyzing hepatitis B virus surface antigen panels.
 The name, B19, comes from its label among a panel in row B and number 19.'
 The group used electron microscopy and found viral particles with similar size and shape to parvoviruses that infect only animals.
 Soon after, a Japanese research group also found a parvovirus B19 and named it "Nakatani virus."
 This virus turned out to be the same one discovered by Cossart's team.
 Throughout this process, the virus was labeled "serum parvovirus-like particle."
 This changed in 1985, after confirmation of the similarity between the two research groups' findings, to B19.
 Parvovirus B19 is a single-stranded DNA virus and part of the Parvoviridae family, which includes Parvoviridae family Parvovirinae and Densovirinae.
 The Parvoviridae family is named after the Latin word "parvum," which means small.
 This is because before technological advancements, these viruses were considered to be one of the smallest viruses to infect mammals.
 However, these viruses are known to also infect invertebrates as well.
 So, additional genera were created depending on how the viruses replicate.
 These include Parvovirus, Dependovirus, and Erythrovirus.
 Parvovirus B19 used to be part of the Parvovirus genus since it does not need assistance to replicate, like the viruses of the Dependovirus do.
 However, parvovirus B19 only infects erythroid cells, so it is now part of the Erythrovirus genus.
 One well-known Parvovirus includes Canine parvovirus, which is known to infect dogs and cause inflammation of the small intestine and heart muscle.
 While all of these viruses are known to cause diseases, only parvovirus B19 infects humans.
 Specifically, parvovirus B19 attacks the P-antigen on human stem cells that eventually develop into red blood cells.

 Name

-Photo of a 14-month old child with fifth disease, also known as "slapped cheeks disease."

 Fifth disease's name comes from its numerical position after the top four childhood rash-causing diseases.
 The first four include measles, scarlet fever, rubella, and Duke's disease.
 Fifth disease can also be known as "slapped cheek disease" due to the red rash that spreads on the cheeks after several days of infection with parvovirus B19.